Houston Breast Lift (Mastopexy)

 An Initial Consultation for a Mastopexy in Houston

-During an initial consultation with Breast Lift Expert Dr. Tuan Truong or Dr. Shitel Patel, patients should be prepared to provide information about their previous medical history as well as any current medical issues.
+During an initial consultation with Dr. Shitel Patel, patients should be prepared to provide information about their previous medical history as well as any current medical issues.

 The surgeon wants to know if the patient is taking any type of prescription medication.
 If so, please make a list of current medications, include the dosage amount, frequency taken and the reason for the medication.